tokayseo/Civitas/README.md

    Leave the file open
 2. Go to "Tools" -> "Debug console"
 3. Run the following command: `masternode outputs`
-4. You should see output like the following if you have a transaction with exactly 1000 POLIS:
+4. You should see output like the following if you have a transaction with exactly 10000 CIVITAS:
 ```
 {
     "12345678xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx": "0"